stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-**🧠 There is a smart way for you to make money with long term investing.**
+**🧠 There are smart way for you to profit from long term investing.**

 &nbsp;